 Of course Mike made the purchase, who wouldn’t.
-However he did so with suspicion that the golf bag may have been stolen from its original owner.
+However, he did so with a suspicion that the golf bag may have been stolen from its original owner.
 Upon returning home he emptied out the bag and began an investigation.
 Inside the ball pocket he found a wooden name tag labeled 'Andy Lytle'.
 It was from an event Andy had played in at Pumpkin Ridge located in Portland.
 This was the first sign that the bag wasn’t far from its original owner.

 After a Linkedin and Facebook search, Mike came across a couple of Andy Lytles.
 He was clever enough to notice a Facebook post one of the suspects had made in February supporting the Children’s Cancer Association.
 Low and behold, embroidered on the outside of Andy’s golf bag was the Children's Cancer Association logo.
 Detective Mike Leonard had solved the case.

 Just after Christmas Mike and Andy met up in Seattle to return the lost MacKenzie to its rightful owner.
 “As much as I would have loved to keep the set, it just wouldn't feel good to know someone else may have had them stolen,” explained Mike.